Rise to Success: Career Highlights of Deshaun Watson

 Discover the career path of Deshaun Watson, from the first major opportunity to industry-changing achievements.

-Deshaun Watson is a professional American football quarterback currently playing for the Cleveland Browns.
-He gained prominence during his college career with the Clemson Tigers, where he led the team to a national championship in 2016.
-Subsequently, he was drafted in the first round of the 2017 NFL draft by the Houston Texans, marking the beginning of his professional career.
+Deshaun Watson is a professional American football quarterback currently playing for the Cleveland Browns in the NFL.
+He previously played college football at Clemson University, where he led the team to win a national championship in 2016.
+In 2017, Watson was drafted in the first round by the Houston Texans, marking the beginning of his NFL career.

-In 2006, when Deshaun Watson was 11, Atlanta Falcons running back Warrick Dunn donated a home to Watson's family through Dunn's charity Homes for the Holidays, in partnership with Habitat for Humanity.
+In 2006, when Deshaun Watson was 11 years old, Atlanta Falcons running back Warrick Dunn donated a home to Watson's family through Dunn's charity, Homes for the Holidays, in partnership with Habitat for Humanity.

-In the fall of 2010, Deshaun Watson began attending Gainesville High School and playing for the school's football team, the Red Elephants, and became the first-ever freshman starting quarterback.
+In the fall of 2010, Deshaun Watson attended Gainesville High School and played for the school's Red Elephants football team, becoming the first-ever freshman starting quarterback under coach Bruce Miller.

 2011: Clemson's First ACC Championship Since 2011